-Where can I recover the financial damages of corona?
+Where can I recover the financial damages of coronavirus?

 An approved ESTA visa remains valid, despite the coronavirus measures.
 An ESTA still allows you to travel to the United States, provided the traveller has not been in a Schengen country, Great Britain, China, Brazil or South Africa in the 14 days preceding their trip.
 Approved travel authorisations and visas can never be refunded, even if they are not (or cannot) be used.
-Many British travellers have travel insurances and cancelation insurances.
-It is currently unclear if these will reimburse damages as a result of corona.
-Many insurance companies evoke the ‘force majeure’ clause found in many insurance policies.
-Because of the sheer size of the financial consequences of corona, insurance companies simply don’t have the funds to finance all the claims for flights, hotel bookings and unused ESTA visas.
+Many travellers have travel insurances and cancellation insurances.
+It is currently unclear if these will reimburse damages as a result of coronavirus.
+Many insurance companies evoke the "force majeure" clause found in many insurance policies.
+Because of the sheer size of the financial consequences of coronavirus, insurance companies simply do not have the funds to finance all the claims for flights, hotel bookings and unused ESTA visas.

-Disclaimer: this article is about the consequences corona has on travelling with an ESTA, and has been carefully put together based on available information.
+Disclaimer: this article is about the consequences of coronavirus has on travelling with an ESTA, and has been carefully put together based on available information.
 Regardless, no rights can be gained from this.
-Due to the speed with which corona spreads it cannot be guaranteed that this article will always contain the most up-to-date information.
+Due to the speed with which coronavirus spreads, it cannot be guaranteed that this article will always contain the most up-to-date information.